vmware/vcf-security-and-compliance-guidelines/features-capabilities/encryption/key-providers/standard-key-provider/README.md

 For other encryption operations, Standard Key Providers proxy connections to the external KMS through vCenter.
 If vCenter is unavailable new cryptographic operations will fail (adding a vTPM, encrypting vSAN, encrypting a VM, and so on).
 However, all ESX hosts cache the encryption keys for all encrypted objects in their memory, so workloads can continue to run, as well as power off and on, even if vCenter or the KMS is unavailable.
 In practice this tends to not be a problem, because if vCenter is unavailable there aren't new management operations going on anyway.

+When vCenter or the KMS are not available, and the cluster is otherwise operational (not rebooting due to a power outage, patching, etc.), all registered VMs will continue to operate, and can be powered on, powered off, and rebooted at will.
+You cannot rekey the VM, as that requires interaction with the KMS, nor can you create new encrypted VMs.

 The ESX encryption key cache is memory only, and by default is never written to disk or into memory dumps.
 If you desire, you can enable the ESX Key Persistence feature, which will store the encryption keys in the TPM-protected encrypted host configuration data.
 However, by doing this you make the Standard Key Provider susceptible to physical theft, just like the Native Key Provider.
-Someone who steals or otherwises gains access to a host with Key Persistence enabled will be able to decrypt the encrypted VMs and vSAN datastores on that host.
+Someone who steals or otherwises gains access to a host with Key Persistence enabled will be able to decrypt the encrypted VMs and vSAN datastores on that host because the keys are already stored there.

 ### If ESX caches encryption keys, how do I clear the cache?